Home

 How Does it Work?

 This is an excellent method of flea control when you need to get rid of fleas on your cat as soon as possible due to flea allergies.
+On the rare occasion my indoor cats have had over the years, this is the treatment I've used for them.

 Imidacloprid is water-resistant.
 It continues to work even after you bathe your cat or she gets wet in the rain.
 It also continues to work after exposure to sunlight.

-Unlike other flea insecticides, this one is effective enough to be the only flea control product you'll need.
+Unlike other insecticides, this one is effective enough to be the only flea control product you'll need.
 An insect growth regulator is not necessary when using imidacloprid.

 How Long Does it Take to Work?